philipcolejohnson/clear_this_site/README.md

 # clear_this_site
 A [Chrome extension](https://chrome.google.com/webstore/detail/clear-this-site/lljaigckaodgklopfdnbjednjfeffoak) that simply clears all data from only the current site

+## local development instructions
+1. Toggle on "Developer Mode"
+2. Click the "Load Unpacked" button
+3. Select the unzipped extension folder (don't zip it up yet)
+4. Look for the little puzzle piece icon, and make sure the extension is toggled on

 ## distribution instructions

 1. Update version info